-In 2017-18, French pianist Jean-Yves Thibaudet-a frequent guest with the orchestra in a wide range of repertoire since his BSO debut at Tanglewood in 1992-will be the orchestra's first Artist-in-Residence, joining the BSO in February as one of the three piano soloists in Bach's Concerto in D minor under Andris Nelsons; as soloist that same month in Ravel's Piano Concerto for the left hand, with Charles Dutoit conducting; and as soloist in March under Maestro Nelsons in Bernstein's Symphony No. 2, The Age of Anxiety.
+In 2017-18, French pianist Jean-Yves Thibaudet-a frequent guest with the orchestra in a wide range of repertoire since his BSO debut at Tanglewood in 1992-will be the orchestra's first Artist-in-Residence, joining the BSO in February as one of the three piano soloists in Bach's Concerto in D minor under Andris Nelsons; as soloist that same month in Ravel's Piano Concerto for the left hand; and as soloist in March under Maestro Nelsons in Bernstein's Symphony No. 2, The Age of Anxiety.
 Also in March, Jean-Yves Thibaudet joins the Boston Symphony Chamber Players for music of Saint-Saëns and Dvořák at Jordan Hall.

 Internationally Acclaimed Guests